Fleas in Albuquerque NM

-- Flea problems generally occur when a dog or a cat becomes infested and brings the fleas into the home.
-Most wild animals carry fleas, and occasionally, infestations will occur when a wild animal like a raccoon or squirrel lives in an attic, crawl space or under the deck.
+- Flea problems generally occur when a dog or a cat becomes infested and brings fleas into the home.
+Most wild animals carry fleas, and occasionally, infestations will occur when a wild animal like a raccoon or squirrel lives in an attic, crawl space, or under the deck.

 - Adult fleas spend most of their time on the pet (dog or cat).

 - The adult must feed on blood to produce eggs, laying about 450 during their lifetime.

 - Their eggs fall off the pet and onto the pet bedding, couch, or carpeting.

 - These eggs develop into maggot-like larvae which feed on the dried blood of the pets at the base of the carpet fibers.

 - The length of the chemical-resistant pupae stage is variable ranging from 1 day to 1 year depending on pressure, carbon dioxide, and warmth.

 The flea life cycle begins when the female lays after feeding.
 Adult fleas must feed on blood before they can become capable of reproduction.
 Eggs are laid in batches of up to 20 or so, usually on the host itself, which easily roll onto the ground.
 As such, areas where the host rests and sleeps become one of the primary habitats of eggs and developing fleas.
 The eggs take around two days to two weeks to hatch.